chibiboba/JS-130/Notes/Lesson 2 Advanced Concepts.md

 Wait a minute.
 How can you use variables that aren't in scope?
 Doesn't scope govern what variables you can use?
 Yes, that's true, but it's a little imprecise.
 When we say that a variable is no longer in scope, we mean that it isn't in scope at the point in your program where you invoke the function.
 However, closure and scope are lexical concepts.
 Where you invoke a function is unimportant; where you define the function is.
 A closure includes the variables it needs from the scope where you defined the function.
 Those variables may not be in scope when you invoke the function, but they're still available to the function.

-##### Summary
+##### Closure & Scope

-Circular Reasoning
+- **Lexical scope**:  the ability for a function scope to access variables from the parent scope / Function has access to variables that are defined in its calling context.

+- Circular Reasoning: scope uses closure and closure uses lexical scope.

   - Closures use the lexical scope in effect at a function's definition point to determine what variables that function can access.

   - What variables are in scope during a function's execution depend on the closure formed by the function's <u>definition.</u>

-Basically, scope uses closure and closure uses lexical scope.
+### Summary

 Definition

 - **Closure**: combination of function and lexical environment within which the function was [defined] in.
 - Closures are created when you define a function or method.
+  - Whenever you declare a new function and assign it to a variable, you store the function definition, *as well as a closure*.
+The closure contains all the variables that are in scope at the time of creation of the function.

-- The closure essentially *closes over* its environment -- what's in lexical scope.
+- The closure essentially *closes over* its environment -- what's in lexical / surrounding scope.
   - The function definition and all the identifiers in its lexical scope become a single entity called a closure.
   - Note that closures only close over the variables that the function needs.
 If the function uses the variable `foo`, but the outer scope contains both `foo` and `bar`, only `foo` will be included in the closure.
   - A closure includes the variables it needs from the scope **<u>where you defined</u>** the function.
 Those variables may not be in scope when you invoke the function, but they're still available to the function.
 - When the function is invoked, it can access any variables it needs from that environment.
 That is, the function can use variables from the lexical scope where the function was defined.
 - **Even if those variables aren't in the lexical scope where you invoke the function, it can still access them.**
   - It's important to remember that closure definitions are purely lexical.
 Closures are based on your program's structure, not by what happens when you execute it.
-Even if you never call a particular function, that function forms a closure with its surrounding scope.
+  - Even if you never call a particular function, that function forms a closure with its surrounding scope.

 - Functions that return functions are perhaps the most powerful feature of closure in JavaScript.
   - Returning a function allows for private variables --> data protection.

 ##### How can we use variables that aren't in scope?